RGB-WG/rgb-node/README.md

 ### Standalone server

 The mode is turned on using `server` feature flag and leads to production of `rgbd` executable.
-The binary can be run as a daemon, and accessed via binary RGB RPC interface.
+The binary can be run as a daemon and accessed via binary RGB RPC interface.
 The use of the RPC API can be simplified through `rgb-client` crate, providing high-level API.

+By default, the node exposes a binary RPC API over TCP, which can be exposed as more high-level APIs (HTTP REST, Websocket-based, or JSON-RPC) using special adaptor services.

 ### Embedded service